-Pilot research and HOM for ECE program development should be expanded to more sites across the state.
-Parent survey questions should be clarified to explore what percentage of family food purchased and consumed is local (i.e., from gardening, hunting, or purchased through farmer’s market, CSA, and grocer).
-Future research should test feasibility, acceptability, and efficacy of strategies to increase parent engagement and explore how these efforts can leverage parents’ desires and attempts to connect with HOM for ECE with a larger and more diverse population.
+Pilot research and HOM for ECE program development should be expanded to cover a larger number of sites across the state.
+Parental survey questions should be clarified in order to explore the quantity of local food that is purchased and consumed by the family (i.e., from gardening, hunting, or purchased from a farmer’s market, CSA, and/or grocers).
+Future research should test the feasibility, acceptability, and efficacy of strategies in order to increase parental engagement and explore ways in which these efforts can leverage parents’ desires and attempts to connect with HOM for ECE with a larger and more diverse population.

 Acknowledgments:

 References: